shanesc/blog/content/blog/pair-programming-in-vs-code/index.md

 If you don't already have VS Code installed, [download and install](https://code.visualstudio.com/download) for your operating system.

 > **Important Note:**
-> VS Code and the extensions must be installed on both programmers computers in order to be used together.
+> VS Code and the extensions must be installed on both programmers' computers in order to be used together.

 ### Install Extensions